 It might look like the butter, but this name is thought to mean ‘Admirable’, and is a twist on the more common Shay.

 Thought to mean ‘tranquil’ in Hebrew, this name might sound familiar as it’s the moniker of one of the Brangelina children.

 Simple, gorgeous, and easily assigned to either gender, Skye is a great go-to name for nature-loving parents.

-Thought to originate from the Dutch word for ‘scholar’, this name now has more links to a more relaxed version of Taylor.
+Thought to originate from the Dutch word for ‘scholar’, this name now has more neutral baby names to a more relaxed version of Taylor.

 Sloane is an Irish-Gaelic name meaning ‘From a tribe of warriors.’.